-Z06 - Interbank exposure (IBE)

-Z 06.00 - Deposit insurance (DIS)
+Z 06.00 - Deposit insurance (LIAB 7)

 General remarks

 This template provides an overview of deposits insurance within a group and the Deposit Guarantee Schemes of which credit institutions which are relevant legal entities are a member.

 Every credit institution belonging to the group shall be reported in a separate row.